WilliamAGH/website-scraper/README.md

 # Website Scraper v0.1 - Experimental

+You can experiment with the deployed version of this app at [https://webentityscraper.iocloudhost.net/](https://webentityscraper.iocloudhost.net/).

-A modern, full-stack web application with TypeScript frontend and Python backend.
+A modern, full-stack web application with type safe JavaScript frontend and Python backend.

 ## Quick Start